BatsResearch/nplm/README.md

 NPLM enables users to create partial labelers that output subsets of possible class labels would greatly expand the expressivity of programmatic weaksupervision.

+The experiments included in the paper can be found [Here](https://github.com/BatsResearch/yu-aistats22-code).

 ## Example Usage

 We will update further tutorials and documentations shortly for real-world applications